-Communication with local responders and field operations will primarily be done via radio or cell phone.
+Communication with local responders and field operations will primarily be done via radio.
 Early in the set up of the EOC, it is important to establish which radio channels will be used to communicate with responders and operations personnel (see radio section 4.2 Radio Systems).